jm961/DevPath/src/data/guides/session-based-authentication.md

 Now that we know what session-based authentication is, let's see how we can implement session-based authentication in Node.js.

-Please note that, for the sake of simplicity, I have intentionally kept the project strictly relevant to the Session Based Authentication and have left out a lot of details that a production-ready application may require.
-Also, if you don't want to follow along, project [codebase can be found on GitHub](https://github.com/kamranahmedse/node-session-auth-example).

 First things first, create an empty directory that will be holding our application.